 Recommended Health Screenings for Men in Their 50s

-It doesn't matter what age we are, it is going to take a lot of time and effort on our part to keep healthy.
-We try to eat a good diet, exercise as much as possible and take various preventive measures to keep from getting sick.
-There are certain milestones, however, such as when we turn 50, that we should consider having health screenings.
-These should be added to our checkup list to keep ahead of any possible problems that are occurring internally.
+Taking care of our health means being proactive.
+We try to eat a good diet, exercise as much as possible, and take preventive measures to keep from getting sick.
+Once we turn 50, though, we should add health screenings to the list to stay ahead of any possible developing health problems.

-Many men don’t go for their annual checkups so they might miss their health screenings.
+Many men skip their annual checkups, so they might miss their health screenings.
 Harvard Health says that “nearly one-fifth of men ages 55 and over said they had never undergone screening for colon cancer, and almost 30 percent said they ‘wait as long as possible’ to seek medical attention when they are feeling sick or in pain.”

 These recommended health screenings for men in their 50s are from sources such as Harvard Health1, John Hopkins Medicine2, and the National Cancer Institute3.

 Men between the ages of 55 and 75 should get regular colorectal screenings.
 Your doctor should be consulted because there are a number of options available.
 This could include checking a stool sample for blood every year, a flexible sigmoidoscopy that checks the lower colon every five years, or a colonoscopy every 10 years.

 There is some debate over who should get the prostate-specific antigen test that measures the level of PSA in the blood.
 This test was originally given to men who had prostate cancer to check the progression of the disease.
 It was then recommended as a screening test for men 50+ to detect prostate cancer early.Although elevated PSA levels may mean that cancer is present, it may also have other causes.
 The National Cancer Institute says that medical organizations have started to caution against screening for prostate cancer routinely, because the pros and cons are not clearly understood.
 You should talk to your doctor before being tested.